 \subsubsection{Interpretable AI}

-Using neural PDEs to describe an AI systems means that we should give an explainable AI systems.
-Taking a SLS shown in Fig. (\ref{two-model-SYS}) as an example, we describe the PAI systems as following:
+Using NPDEs to describe AI systems implies explainable AI systems.
+Taking an SLS (shown in Fig. (\ref{two-model-SYS})) as one typical example, we describe the PAI systems in the following.

-SLS can be regarded as a simple PAI system model, in which the information propagates through this system, and diffusion and reaction occurred in the system.
+SLS can be regarded as a simple PAI system model, in which the information propagates, and diffusion and reaction occur.
 An information wave is different from an electromagnetic wave, which is the carrier of information, but the elliptic and parabolic equations in mathematical physics equations can be used to describe the process of information transmission.
 Methods to solve such equations depend on the complexity of the problem.
-At present, most studies on nonlinear partial differential equations in mathematics use the FEM and the FDM to obtain numerical solutions.
-In our earlier work, we used the heat diffusion equation to study the propagation of light beams in nonlinear media \cite{Guo1990} \cite{Guo1990AOS} and the dynamics of interference filters \cite{Guo1999Dynamics}.
-The diffusion equation is a parabolic semi-linear PDE and can also be used to study dispersive optical tomography \cite{Niu2008Improving32}.
+At present, most studies on nonlinear PDEs in mathematics take the FDM (along with FEM) to obtain numerical solutions.
+In \cite{Guo1990AOS} \cite{Guo1990} \cite{Guo1999Dynamics}, we applied the heat diffusion equation to study the propagation of light beams in nonlinear media and the dynamics of interference filters.
+The diffusion equation is a semi-linear PPDE and can also be used to study dispersive optical tomography~\cite{Niu2008Improving32}.